-ARTICLE XIII.
+ART.
+XIII.
 PARLIAMENTARY AUTHORITY

 The rules contained in the current edition of Robert's Rules of Order, Newly Revised, shall govern VFP in Convention, at any meeting, chapter meeting or committee meeting in which they are not inconsistent with these Bylaws.
+It is permissible for meetings to adopt customs that seek to promote inclusion, active listening, and simplified processes, as default processes.
+These default processes must be understood and documented, with Robert's Rules of Order used to resolve any issues not otherwise addressed.

-ARTICLE XIV.
+ART.
+XIV.
 AMENDMENT OF BYLAWS

-Proposed amendments to these Bylaws must be submitted in writing to the Board of Directors at least 30 days prior to the next Annual Convention in order to be presented for consideration by the membership at said convention.
-A two-thirds (2/3) vote of the Full Members shall constitute full ratification.
+Proposed amendments to these Bylaws must be submitted in writing to the Board of Directors at least 30 days prior to the next Annual Convention in order to be presented for consideration by the membership.
+All Members in good standing shall be eligible to vote on bylaw amendments.
+A two-thirds (2/3) vote shall constitute full ratification.

-ARTICLE XV.
+ART.
+XV.
 FUNDING

-Veterans For Peace, Inc. shall not solicit funding nor accept donations from individuals, corporations, or government entities whose actions or policies are inconsistent or incompatible with the Veterans For Peace Statement of Purpose (Article II) or mission.
+Veterans For Peace, Inc. shall not solicit funding from individuals, corporations, or government entities whose actions or policies are judged by the Board to be antithetical to the Veterans For Peace Statement of Purpose (Article II) or mission.
+The Board may review donations received and may return any donation(s) deemed to have been made in bad faith.